mauricio/mauricio.github.com/_drafts/redis-protocol.md

 type SplitFunc func(data []byte, atEOF bool) (advance int, token []byte, err error)
 ```

-So you get the data in bytes that is available and a `bool` value signaling if we're at the end of the stream or not.
-You then have to return how many bytes to advance on the stream, the data that should be returned to whoever is reading the scanner and any error if it has happened.
+So you get the data in bytes that are available and a `bool` value signaling if we're at the end of the stream or not.
+You then have to return how many bytes to advance on the stream, the data that should be returned to whoever is reading the scanner, and any error if it has happened.
 If you still don't have enough data to read, you just return a `nil` token value to ask the scanner to read more data (for instance, if there are no `\r\n` anywhere you know right away this isn't a full Redis response).
 Also, `atEOF` can be true and `data` not be empty, as you could be at the end of the stream because the server has closed the connection but it did write a full response back so even if you're at the end of a stream on a scanner you should make sure you check what the data is and return it to whoever is consuming from the scanner.

-Our implementation here is done in two parts, one is the split function we use for the scanner, that breaks the redis responses in lines and the code that reads the lines, interprets them and turns them into strings, integers or arrays.
+Our implementation here is done in two parts, one is the split function we use for the scanner, which breaks the Redis responses in lines, and the code that reads the lines, interprets them, and turns them into strings, integers, or arrays.
 Here's what it looks like:

 ```go
 package redis_client